 Organisational model and synergy

 While CFOs take the higher road in managing both the financial and strategic facets of the business, they also gradually create a beneficial synergy that maintains the balance between financial projections and planned steps.
-To put the business in a more holistic development, it will be critical to recognise the dynamics of the two and use them in your best interest.
+To put the business in more holistic development, it will be critical to recognise the dynamics of the two and use them in your best interest.

 Bridging the organisational gaps